mominkhan7/Atelier/README.md

 - **Not a final product.** This is the operational logic and aesthetic language of what the Atelier becomes when deployed across a Rosewood property.
 The prose register, the discretion of the orb, the way decisions arrive as a tray, the way the studio reshapes itself property to property — these are what a Rosewood guest will recognize at every property they visit thereafter.
 - **Not generalized.** Every line is written for Rosewood.
 Crillon ≠ Sand Hill ≠ Kona Village.
 The Steward at the Carlyle does not sound like the Strategist at Sand Hill.
 The studio is reshaped property to property, not deployed identically.

-— · —

-*"Come for the suite.
-Stay for the thinking."*